 A lender, on occasion, will appoint us as a monitor for a specific period of time in order to provide independent information of a borrower's operation on a regular basis.
 The monitorship is an agreement between a lender and borrower that sometimes evolves from a viability assessment mandated by the lender.
 The appointment is generally not pursuant to terms of a security agreement.

 We offer this variety of services to streamline the bankruptcy and debt-related processes for you in a thorough and professional manner.
 We operate in 5 separate locations in British Columbia.
-If you need creditor services in Vancouver performed by a bankruptcy Trustee in Prince George, Surrey, Vernon, Vancouver or Victoria, contact us today.
+If you need creditor services in Vancouver performed by a Licensed Insolvency Trustee in Prince George, Surrey, Vernon, Vancouver or Victoria, contact us today.
 We will handle your situation with confidentiality, respect and professionalism.
 Not sure if you need our services?
 Your initial consultation with us is free.